jerrod-lessel/postfire-debris-flow/README.md

 Predicting which burned canyons will produce debris flows, and how hard it has to rain to set them off.

-**Status:** model layer complete and tested.
-Real-data ingest not started.
+**Status:** model layer complete and tested, soil ingest verified against the live USDA service.
+Satellite and elevation ingest not started.

 ---